 - Aim to minimise your organisation’s attack surface – this includes obsolete cloud assets, old servers that are no longer maintained and anything else that leaves a digital footprint of your business.
 The less of you to see, the more chances you will be overlooked by attackers.

 - Be proactive – Taking a headfirst approach, changing things that do not work on the go and constantly aiming to assess and improve your security posture will make you a far less attractive target for attackers, who try to earn as much as possible with as little investment from their behalf.
 If your organisation is deemed as hard to penetrate, they will most likely move on to the next target on their list.

-CTRL Group are a pure-play cybersecurity services provider and an authorised auditor of many cybersecurity standards and regulations.
+CTRL Cybersecurity is ASX 100 and Fortune 500 companies’ information security advisor.
 Our frontline cyber experts bring over 20 years of experience building and leading cyber and risk operations.
-Rest assured with CTRL Group’s data-based cybersecurity assessments, security uplift services and more.
+Rest assured with CTRL’s data-based cybersecurity assessments, security uplift services and more.